header

 Kibale National Park butterfly Uganda

-Kibale Forest Reserve in Uganda
+Kibale Forest Primate Reserve in Western Uganda

-The Kibale equatorial rainforest contains the highest concentration of primates in the world, including about 500 chimpanzees.
+Kibale equatorial rainforest contains the highest concentration of primates in the world, including about 500 chimpanzees.
 This enchanting park is full of lakes, marshes and grasslands and its slopes contain several distinct types of forests (lowland tropical rainforest, deciduous forest and montane forests), perfect for its arboreal inhabitants.
 Out of the 12 primate species living in Kibale, the chimpanzees attract the most attention.

-Many of Kibale's chimps are habituated to human visitors, as a sustainable eco-tourism initiative allowing people to visit has been running since 1992.
-You can be sure to find chimps when the sticky fruit of the huge fig trees ripen, at other times your guide will know where to find them.
 However, once they decide to move on at high speed through the branches, keeping up with them can be quite a challenge.
 As you walk through the ancient, pristine forests the extraordinary diversity and abundance of life in an exotic tropical rainforest is revealed.
 Trees stretch up to 170 feet high (52 metres), held in place by broad buttress roots and in places the undergrowth is extremely dense.
-Other mammals are present, though rarely seen.
-These include forest elephant, buffalo, leopard, bush pig and duiker.
-A keen observer may also spot reptiles and amphibians as well as a colorful variety of butterflies .Primates include the black and white callous, blue monkey, grey cheeked mangabey, red tailed monkey, olive baboon, bush baby and potto.

 Birds are abundant with at least 325 species such as colorful turacos and noisy hornbills who squawk loudly as they fly.
 The buzz of life is audible here, but a silent encounter to take your breath away is standing amongst clouds of fluttering butterflies, of which this park boasts 144 different species!
-The swampy clearings and grasslands are home to buffaloes and antelopes, while the shady wooded inclines slopes hide the elusive forest elephant - smaller and hairier than its savannah counterpart.

 Dry Season